 Depending on the amenities and services you provide for your guests, you may need different types of zoning permits to operate an RV park in your area.
 Some states require both commercial and recreational zoning permits for RV parks, while others only require one of them.

-But due to the distinct set of characteristics that we will detail below, there are specialized zoning considerations that need to be taken into account when it comes to RV parks.
+But due to the distinct set of characteristics that we will detail below, there are specialized considerations that need to be taken into account when it comes to RV parks.

 • Transient Occupancy: Unlike permanent residences, RV parks host guests for shorter durations.
 This transient nature affects utilities, traffic patterns, and service requirements.